alepulver/my-thesis/python-workflow/README.md

 ## Case 3

-- Also show warning popup when name is invalid
 - Add instructions on each step (use popup widgets for everything?)
-- call/return semantics
 - pause/resume too?
-- Allow not only next/prev, but jumping to arbitrary parts?
-- Model state with a stack, and popping actions; maybe one stack per widget?
 - Allow composing workflows, using them as states of another workflows

 ...